-There are lot of things Microsoft will need beyond a great device.
-The Apps ecosystem and developer’s backing, tops the list.
-Without a great software experience and availability of new Apps it is going to be an uphill task.
+There are a lot of things Microsoft will need beyond a great device.
+The Apps ecosystem and developer’s backing tops the list.
+Without a significant software experience and availability of new Apps, it is going to be an uphill task.

-Running Full OS can mean a better experience at least for tablets and how Microsoft is able to leverage it for smartphones is something we will get to understand in the coming months.
+Running Full OS can mean a better experience at least for tablets and how Microsoft can leverage it for smartphones is something we will get to understand in the coming months.

-Last week Microsoft’s CEO, Sathya Nadela, said, that the company’s intention is to bring the “Ultimate windows mobile device” His statement sets expectations high about the windows phone.
+Last week Microsoft’s CEO, Sathya Nadela, said, that the company intends to bring the “Ultimate windows mobile device” His statement sets expectations high about the windows phone.
 He also hinted that this Ultimate windows mobile device will carry something unique, and is getting rid of the Me-too strategy (citing other platforms)

-Developers are just showing lukewarm response in windows platform, as they don’t have opportunity to generate enough revenue as compared to Android and IOS.
+Developers are just showing a lukewarm response in windows platform, as they don’t have an opportunity to generate enough revenue as compared to Android and IOS.

 But we think that situation may transform completely.

-Last year Nadela talked about “universal windows Apps” in an interview, which means a single App can run in all windows devices, whether it be your PC, Xbox or windows phone, a single version is enough to power all those devices, bypassing the need to code Apps for each platform.
+Last year Nadela talked about “universal windows Apps” in an interview, which means a single App can run in all Windows devices, whether it be your PC, Xbox or windows phone, a separate version is enough to power all those devices, bypassing the need to code Apps for each platform.

 Nadela’s statement may become true, and developers may turn towards windows targeting the billions of desktop users, and even the windows phone platform get benefited from this move.